automl/SMAC3/docs/pages/glossary.rst

     ROAR
         Random Online Adaptive Racing.
 A simple model-free instantiation of the general SMBO framework.
-        It selects parameter configurations uniformly random and iteratively compares them against the current incumbent using the intensification mechanism.
+        It selects configurations uniformly random and iteratively compares them against the current incumbent using the intensification mechanism.
 See `SMAC extended <https://ai.dmi.unibas.ch/research/reading_group/hutter-et-al-tr2010.pdf>`_ chapter 3.2 for details.